Kalyla-Pinheiro/Interlegis-Lecture-Strategic-Planning-Sustainability-and-Artificial-Intelligence/README.md

 * Type: Academic and institutional event
 * Location: Belém, Pará, Brazil

+## Additional Information
+* Lectures included:
+  - **Strategic Planning in Legislative Management** – Rebecca Hesketh, Legislative Secretary of ALEPA
+  - **The Importance of Interlegis for Legislative Advancement and Cost Efficiency** – Nilo Bairros, Coordinator of the Interlegis Program
+* Afternoon workshops included:
+  - **Sustainability and Public Administration: Strategic Alignment for COP30** – Karin Kassmayer, Federal Senate Legislative Consultant
+  - **Green AI: Artificial Intelligence and Sustainability** – Tadeu Sposito do Amaral, Coordinator of Digital Media, Federal Senate

 ## Relevance to Academic Background
 The themes discussed are directly related to academic interests in **Artificial Intelligence**, **sustainability**, **digital governance**, and **responsible technological innovation**, contributing to professional and academic development in Information Systems.